Not practical to permit conjugal visits for prisoners, HC told

 When Delhi HC mentioned facts of another case in Chidambaram’s bail order

-It has said conjugal visits not only ensures fundamental and human rights of those incarcerated, but also their spouses who suffer without any wrong.
+It has said conjugal visits not only ensures fundamental and human rights of those incarcerated but also their spouses who suffer without any wrong.

-It has also contended that various researches have shown that conjugal visits reduce frequency of prison riots, sexual crimes, homosexual behaviour while moving prisoners towards reformation and good behaviour.
+It has also contended that various researches have shown that conjugal visits reduce the frequency of prison riots, sexual crimes, homosexual behaviour while moving prisoners towards reformation and good behaviour.